Journera/bootstrap/README.md

 # BootStrap 4

-Journera's fork of BootStrap 4 that we will use to generate CSS files.
+Journera's fork of BootStrap 4 that we will use to generate CSS files. *Should be used for docgen only.*

 ## Changes